stonybrook-lin539/main/source/background/07_functions/03_monotonicity.md

 :::

 ::: exercise
-For each one of the following functions say whether it is isotonic, antitonic, or neither.
+For each one of the following functions say whether it is monotonic increasing, monotonic decreasing, or neither.

 - $f: \mathbb{N} \rightarrow \mathbb{R}$, $x \mapsto -x$